Wyrdsekai/researchzosho/README.md

   `Librarian("http://127.0.0.1:4649", token=…)`.
 - **Java** (`client/`): `org.researchzosho:client`, then `LibrarianClient`.

+## The family

+ResearchZosho is part of [Wyrdsekai](https://wyrdsekai.org), and its sibling is [CodeZaiku](https://codezaiku.org), a coding and development harness that runs on local models or hosted APIs: code, review, research and guarded ops. `codezaiku install researchzosho` puts this library beside it, and the two share a model server, so one on-demand model on a machine serves both.

 ## Licence

 Apache 2.0.
 See [LICENSE](LICENSE).
 ResearchZosho includes no model.
 You supply a model server and